Bonny Scotland

 Andy got the drone up and flew it along the waterfall and down into the bowl and then back up again.

-That was brilliant and we walked back to the van as the sun set and the moon rose on another lovely day.
+That was brilliant and we walked back to the van as the sun set and the moon rose ending another lovely day.

 12th April